Here are five valuable negotiation tips to get a larger settlement after a car accident. Smart negotiators end up with more compensation.

 It’s up to you to make sure the agreement is correct and you understand what it says before signing.
 The release and final settlement agreement is a binding legal document, so there’s no going back.

 After confirming the document is correct, you’ll sign and return the agreement to the insurance company.
-Barring unexpected delays, you should receive your settlement proceeds with a few weeks of returning the signed agreement.
+Barring unexpected settlement check delays, you should receive your proceeds within a few weeks of returning the signed agreement.